ProfessionalCSharp/ProfessionalCSharp7/README.md

 ## Bonus Chapters

-* Chapter 1 - Composition (Composition)
+* Bonus Chapter 1 - Composition (Composition)
-* Chapter 2 - XML and JSON (XMLandJSON)
+* Bonus Chapter 2 - XML and JSON (XMLandJSON)
-* Chapter 3 - SignalR and WebHooks (SignalRAndWebHooks)
+* Bonus Chapter 3 - SignalR and WebHooks (SignalRAndWebHooks)
-* Chapter 4 - Bots and Cognitive Services (BotAndCognitive)
+* Bonus Chapter 4 - Bots and Cognitive Services (BotAndCognitive)
-* Chapter 5 - More Windows Apps Features (MoreWindows)
+* Bonus Chapter 5 - More Windows Apps Features (MoreWindows)

+In case you've some issues to compile and run the samples, create an issue in the [Professional C# 7 GitHub repository](https://github.com/ProfessionalCSharp/ProfessionalCSharp7).

+> Have fun coding and enjoy the book!

+Christian